marcomeneghini/PaymentGateway/README.md

 * Database support for PaymentGateway.Api and PaymentGateway.Processor.Api, consequent seed injected in the testfixture for different test cases.
 * BFF(Backend For FrontEnd) gateway to give the client a single entry point.
 * IdentiServer - Identity server 4, Client Credential Flow (the client will keep the Secret an the ClientId).
-* NotificationProcessor - A service that notify asyncronously the api client reding from a NEW QUEUE in Rabbit MQ (PaymentsToNotify) populated by the PaymentGateway.Processor background worker.
+* NotificationProcessor - A service that notify asyncronously the api client reding from a NEW QUEUE in RabbitMQ (PaymentsToNotify) populated by the PaymentGateway.Processor background worker.
 This service MUST access data about the merchant endpoint URI

 ## Test data
 at the moment the system allows the client to request card paymente between Card and Merchant.
 Valid card details are: